gufolabs/gufo_err/docs/examples/process.md

 --8<-- "examples/process.py"
 ```

-Lets define the function which will intentionally fail.
+Let's define the function which will intentionally fail.
 We define
 the `x` variable to catch it in the trace later.

 ```  py title="process.py" linenums="1" hl_lines="12 14"